Hakimbek/my-git-notes/Staging_Commits/Add/README.md

 ```
 The above command will add all the files available in the repository.

-## Removing Files from the Staging Area
-The git add command is also used to remove files from the staging area.
-If we delete a file from the repository, then it is available to our repository as an untracked file.
-The add command is used to remove it from the staging area.
-It sounds strange, but Git can do it.

 ## Add all New and Updated Files Only:
 Git allows us to stage only updated and newly created files at once.
 We will use the ignore removal option to do so.
 It will be used as follows:
 ```